BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 thy camels: let the same be the woman whom the LORD hath appointed out for my master's son.

+24:45 And before I had done speaking in mine heart, behold, Rebekah came forth with her pitcher on her shoulder; and she went down unto the well, and drew water: and I said unto her, Let me drink, I pray thee.

+24:46 And she made haste, and let down her pitcher from her shoulder, and said, Drink, and I will give thy camels drink also: so I drank, and she made the camels drink also.

+24:47 And I asked her; and said, Whose daughter art thou?
+And she said, the daughter of Bethuel, Nahor's son, whom Milcah bare unto him: and I put the earring upon her face, and the bracelets upon her hands.

+24:48 And I bowed down my head, and worshipped the LORD. and blessed the LORD God of my master Abraham, which had led me in the right way to take my master's brother's daughter unto his son.

 ## The Book of Psalms